 Investment analysis is a way for the public to understand an industry.
 By understanding it better they make better investment decisions, and the market functions more efficiently.

 Though some gamers may not be in favor of the workings of the free market, there’s no doubt that this process has brought about huge improvements in the video games industry.
 Projects with wider appeal tend to get funded more, while niche games can survive if they put together a strong enough business model.

-That’s why statements like “Sony Corporation (NYSE: SNE) is doing well because it did well in the past” are disingenuous and possibly damaging.
+That’s why statements like “Sony Corporation is doing well because it did well in the past” are disingenuous and possibly damaging.
 People investing in video games have little enough strong information and analysis already.

 Judging the Xbox One X vs PS4 Pro fight

 If you’re trying to figure out whether or not a person is going to buy a PS4 Pro or an Xbox One X, how would you predict it?
 What are the major factors that affect decisions like this?
 How high up on the list would you put “previous ownership of a PS1”?

 Mr. Pachters’s analysis seems to put that factor fairly high on the list, but nobody else is all that sure.
 A certain amount of the process is based on network externalities.
 The PS4 Pro is going to be a better choice for a lot of people simply because it’s already the best seller.
 There’s more multiplayer games to be had because more people own the console.